cropsinsilico/yggdrasil/_sources/hackathon2018/setup.rst.txt

 environments with different versions of Python and/or software packages on the same machine.
 While this is not strictly necessary, it is recommended as it will help to ensure that you are using the same version of
-|cis_interface| and its dependencies as everyone else.
+|yggdrasil| and its dependencies as everyone else.

 If you do not already have conda on your machine, download and install Anaconda from `here <https://www.anaconda.com/download/>`_.